KITcii/smart-contract-dev-support/patterns/Idioms/Checks-Effects-Interactions Pattern/README.md

 # Checks-Effects-Interactions Pattern

 ## Context
-The Checks-Effects-Interactions Pattern is applicable when smart contracts interact with other smart contracts to prevent reentrancy attacks.
-Reentrancy attacks can occur when a smart contract makes function calls in an inconsistent state.
-An inconsistent state is characterized by inconsistent values in a smart contract.
-For example, assets of an account are transferred from a smart contract to another address but the variables that keep track of that account's balance are updated after the transfer.
+The Checks-Effects-Interactions Pattern applies to functions of Ethereum smart contracts that make external calls.

 ``Applies to: [] EOSIO    [X] Ethereum    [] Hyperledger Fabric``

 ## Problem
-Updates to local variable values in a Smart Contract after external calls have been executed may allow unintended recursion during the execution of the external call (i.e., reentrancy), for example, to drain tokens kept by a smart contract.
-The aim of the Checks-Effects-Interactions Pattern is to pro-tect smart contracts from reentrancy.
+External calls from smart contract functions can allow for unintended recursive calls during the execution of the external call, causing vulnerabilities to reentrancy attacks.
+Exploiting the possibility for recursive calls, a called smart contract can, for example, drain tokens kept by the callee contracts.
 The aim of the Checks-Effects-Interactions Pattern is to protect smart contracts from reentrancy.

 ## Forces
 The main force involved in the Checks-Effects-Interactions Pattern is implementation soundness particularly semantic soundness as the application of the Checks-Effects-Interactions Pattern prevents unintended program flow in smart contracts caused by reentrancy attacks.